DS-6030 Homework Module 9

 • Use the step_pca() function to reduce the dimensionality of the data.
 Tune the number of components, num_comp, in a range of 200 to 700.

-(1.6) SVM with polynomial kernel (kernlab engine tuning cost, margin, and degree; use e.g. degree = degree_int(range=c(2, 5))) (2 point coding)
+(1.6) SVM with polynomial kernel (kernlab engine tuning cost and degree; use e.g. degree = degree_int(range=c(2, 5))) (2 points - coding)

-(1.7) SVM with radial basis function kernel (kernlab engine tuning cost, margin, and rbf_sigma; use rbf_sigma(range=c(-4, 0), trans=log10_trans())) (2 point coding)
+(1.7) SVM with radial basis function kernel (kernlab engine tuning cost and rbf_sigma; use rbf_sigma(range=c(-4, 0), trans=log10_trans())) (2 points - coding)

-Keep the default tuning ranges and only udpate rbf_sigma as mentioned above.
+Keep the default tuning ranges and only update rbf_sigma as mentioned above.
 For the PCA preprocessing step, tune num_comp in a range of 200 to 700.
 Use Bayesian hyperparameter optimization to tune the models.
 What are the tuned hyperparameters for each model?

-1. Model performance
+1. Model performance:

 Once you have tuned the models, fit finalized models and assess their performance.